renesas/rx-driver-package/source/r_sci_rx/r_sci_rx_vx.xx/r_sci_rx/readme.txt

 * (RX72N) Simultaneous operation of up to 13 channels
 * (RX66N) Simultaneous operation of up to 13 channels
 * (RX23E-A) Simultaneous operation of up to 4 channels
+* (RX23E-B) Simultaneous operation of up to 7 channels
 * (RX671) Simultaneous operation of up to 13 channels
 * (RX660) Simultaneous operation of up to 13 channels
 * Simultaneous operation of Async, Sync, or SSPI modes on different channels.